abdelwahab-ahmed-shandy/Database-Design-with-ERD-EERD-Relational-Schemas-SQL-Implementation/README.md

-# Entity-Relationship Diagram Projects
+# ER Diagrams And Relational Schemas

-Dive into the world of database design with this curated collection of **Entity-Relationship Diagrams (ERDs)**.
+Dive into the world of database design with this curated collection of **Entity-Relationship Diagrams (ERDs)** and **Relational Schemas**.
 Each project demonstrates real-world use cases, providing clear and visually engaging diagrams to help you master the art of database structuring.
 Perfect for students, developers, and database enthusiasts looking to create efficient and scalable databases.

 ## 🎯 Project Goals

 - Understand how to analyze system requirements and convert them into an ERD.
+- Learn to design relational schemas from ERDs.
 - Improve database design skills.
 - Learn to use various tools to create diagrams (e.g., Draw.io, MySQL Workbench, etc.).